 State rental car contracts generally provide liability and loss damage waiver insurance coverage under the contract base rate.
 Loss damage waiver (LDW) coverage provided under the base rate includes:

 - Third party liability insurance coverage for payments made to other parties who sustain injury or property damage as a result of an accident caused by a state driver authorized to operate a rental vehicle.

 Consult the rental contract agreements for any restrictions (i.e., age, in the case of student drivers).

 Departments may obtain loss damage waiver (LDW) coverage for non-contract rental cars by placing the vehicle rentals on a University Travel Charge Card (see BPPM 95.03).

-For more information, see the Travel Services website.
+For more information, see the Payment Services Travel Charge Cards website.

 The department determines whether or not to purchase loss damage waiver coverage when renting a vehicle that is not included under the state’s rental contract.